botpress/documentation-v12/docs/messaging-channels/botpress-webchat/customizations/custom-css.md

 --------------------

-The Botpress webchat interface which is displayed on your website is fully customisable.
+The Botpress webchat interface is fully customizable.
 You can change any of the styling using CSS.
 This can be done in two steps.

-Firstly create your own cascading style sheet and name it anything you want.
-Thereafter paste your stylesheet in the `<botpress_dir>/data/assets/modules/channel-web` folder.
+1. Firstly create your own cascading style sheet and name it anything you want.
+Then, paste your stylesheet in the `<botpress_dir>/data/assets/modules/channel-web` folder.

-Secondly, you need to reference your new style sheet to your integrated cextrashatbot.
+2. Secondly, you need to reference your new style sheet to your integrated cextrashatbot.
 You can easily do this by referencing your new stylesheet using the `extraStylesheet` property.

 Let us go through these steps in more detail.

-### Step 1: Styling (CSS)
+### Step 1 - Styling (CSS)

 Paste the following CSS file in the `<botpress_dir>/data/assets/modules/channel-web` folder.
-Feel free to change the style here—original Botpress theme [can be found here](https://github.com/botpress/botpress/blob/master/modules/channel-web/assets/default.css).
+Feel free to change the style here.
+The original Botpress theme [can be found here](https://github.com/botpress/botpress/blob/master/modules/channel-web/assets/default.css).

 ```css
 .bpw-from-bot .bpw-chat-bubble {